Swayam-shah/Full-Adder-using-CMOS-/README.md

 semiconductor devices.
 To maximise drive strength and performance, it is typical for a single FinFET transistor to comprise numerous fins positioned side by side and all covered by the same gate.
+## Why do we need to change the existing Technique ?
+- We reduce the no of transistors involved
+- We reduce the power consumption
+- We reduce average delay involved
+- In case of FinFET Tech. we also reduce the size of transistors
+### Here is the images of the Full Adder circuit using above methods
+![Full Adder using CMOS]["C:\Users\SWAYAM SHAH\OneDrive\Pictures\Screenshots\fulladdschcmos.png"]
+![Full Adder using DOMINO]["C:\Users\SWAYAM SHAH\OneDrive\Pictures\Screenshots\fullladddominoimg.png"]
+![Full Adder using FinFET]["C:\Users\SWAYAM SHAH\OneDrive\Pictures\Screenshots\fulladdschfinfet.png"]